 Can single men opt for surrogacy?

 Unfortunately not.
-Single, divorced, widower or LGBT men cannot opt to become a parent through surrogacy.
+Single, divorced, widower or LGBT men cannot opt to become a parent through surrogacy in India.
 Seems very harsh, but the current Surrogacy regulation clearly excludes single Men from surrogacy.

 Will the cost of surrogacy change post implementation of the Surrogacy Act 2021?